learning2hash/learning2hash.github.io/index.md

 ### Background

 *[Nearest neighbour search](https://en.wikipedia.org/wiki/Nearest_neighbor_search)* is the problem of finding the most similar data-points to a query in a large database of data-points, and is a fundamental operation that has found wide applicability in many fields, from Bioinformatics, through to Natural Language Processing (NLP) and Computer Vision.
-For example:
+Some interesting applications included:

 * [Genomics](https://www.ncbi.nlm.nih.gov/pubmed/26006009): locality sensitive hashing (LSH) is used by Biologists to assemble large genomes and to find genes with similar expression in genomic databases.
-* [Image Retrieval](https://ai.google/research/pubs/pub34634): Google applies locality sensitive hashing (LSH) alongside PageRank to index planet-scale collections of images.
+* [Image Retrieval](https://ai.google/research/pubs/pub34634): Google applies locality sensitive hashing (LSH) alongside [PageRank](https://en.wikipedia.org/wiki/PageRank) to index planet-scale collections of images.

 A simple way of finding similar data-points would simply be to search through the entire dataset comparing each database data-point to the query data-point.
 Unfortunately, for most datasets of practical interest, particularly in the age of big-data and deep learning, this brute-force search (O(N)) is too computationally expensive and much more efficient search methods are required.

-Learning2hash provides curated links to a host of *approximate nearest neighbour search* (ANN) models that permit sublinear-time (O(log N), where N are the number of data-points in the dataset) retrieval of nearest neighbours.
+Learning2hash provides a set of curated, community-driven, links to a host of *approximate nearest neighbour search* (ANN) models that permit sublinear-time (O(log N), where N are the number of data-points in the dataset) retrieval of nearest neighbours.
 Hashing models work by generating similar binary hashcodes for semantically similar data-points.
 These similarity preserving hashcodes can then be used to index the data-points (images, documents etc) into the buckets of a hashtable.
 Similar data-points should ideally end up in the same bucket of the hash table if we happen to have an effective hash function.

 Given a query, we can search for similar data-points by generating a hashcode for the query and only comparing the query data-point to the data-points that collide with it in the same hashtable bucket.
 The principle here is that the number of data-points in the colliding hash table bucket should be much less than the total number of data-points in the entire dataset, yielding a query time that is substantially improved over a simple brute-force search.
 The only downside to these models is they might not return the closest nearest neighbour(s) every time (that is, we forgo a degree of accuracy), which is usually an acceptable trade-off in practice.

-Much more introductory material on hashing can be found in [*Resources*](resources.html).
+Much more introductory material on hashing and learning-to-hash can be found in [*Resources*](resources.html).

 This literature review gives a particular focus on recently proposed approximate nearest neighbour search models that improve retrieval effectiveness by learning *task specific* binary hashcodes that are sensitive to the distribution of the data.
 All the papers listed in this review website suggest new methods for learning the hash functions to generate more effective similarity preserving hashcodes.